Pjulax/Social-Lending-Service/README.md

 * Lenders can see the loans they have granted.

 #### API Security for users
-To use our api it is obligatory to create your own user profile and provide credit card details.
+To use API it is obligatory to create your own user profile and provide credit card details.
 In response to a login request user receives a JWT Token, which must be placed in ``Authorization`` header in format of ``Bearer <JWT Token>``.
 These two steps are unsecured with authentication.
 All other operations require the token.